jameshanlon/cheese/cheese/pages/energy-tracer-rates.md

-# Rates of pay for Energy Tracers
+# Rates of pay

-Please note these rates are effective from the start of the 2018/19 winter survey season.
+Please note these rates are effective from the start of the 2019/20 winter survey season.

-## Qualified ETs
+## Qualified ETs and assistants

-Up to 5 main rooms, expected 2 hours per survey:
+Flat, up to 5 main rooms, expected 2 hours per survey:

- - Qualified surveyor: £50.00
+ - Qualified ET: £50.00

- - Assistant: £28.00
+ - Assistant, if not a volunteer: £28.00

+House, up to 5 main rooms, expected 2.5 hours per survey:

+ - Qualified ET: £58.75
+ - Assistant, if not a volunteer: £21.25

 6-8 rooms, expected 2.5 hours per survey:

-  - Qualified surveyor: £58.75
+  - Qualified ET: £67.50

-  - Assistant: £32.50
+  - Assistant, if not a volunteer: £31.25

-8+ rooms, expected 3 hours survey:
+8+ rooms, expected 3.5 hours per survey:

-  - Qualified surveyor: £67.50
+  - Qualified surveyor: £76.25

-  - Assistant: £37.00

-Additional to this we pay a 'Finders fee' of £5.00 for anyone who recruits a new **paid** survey which is completed.
+  - Assistant, if not a volunteer: £39.75

+Call-out payment:

+ - Qualified ET: £15
+ - Assistant, if not a volunteer: £10

+Please note:

+ - The call-out payment will only be paid if the survey is cancelled, otherwise it is paid as part of the fee.
-Please note that the payment includes the 1-month follow-up and collection of the CHEESE Box (if any is issued).
+ - For qualified ETs, please note that the payment includes conducting the 1-month follow-up with the customer.

 ## Trainee ETs

-The training system is that you will (usually on one day) observe one survey with Brian as a pair, then take it in turns to lead a survey under supervision.
+The training system is that you will (usually on one day) observe one survey with Brian Harper as a pair, then take it in turns to lead a survey under supervision.
-You will then do at least two more surveys under the supervision of an experienced ET.
-If these are considered to be satisfactory, you will be 'signed off' and become eligible for a flat £20.00 training fee for subsequent surveys that you **lead**.
-If you assist and are 'signed off' you will receive £15.00.
+You will then do at least two more surveys under the supervision of an experienced ET, being paid a flat rate of £20.
+If these are considered to be satisfactory, you will be 'signed off' and become eligible for the fees above.

-After the tapes of several of these surveys have been reviewed by Brian as being satisfactory, you will be considered to be qualified on the practical surveys and will be paid the rates as above.
+At the end of the season, after the tapes of several of your last surveys have been reviewed by Brian as being satisfactory, you will be awarded a CPD certificate by Brian’s Energy Tracer CIC.

-You are, from the start, eligible for the 'Finder's fee'.

 ## Expenses